joshleaves/advent-rs/NOTES_2016.md

 ## Day 10: Balance Bots

 This exercise got me to face the worst part of Rust: iterating over a hashmap while mutating it.

+## Day 11: Radioisotope Thermoelectric Generators

+Ugh.
+I hated this just as much as the first time.

+## Day 12: Leonardo's Monorail

+Finally, we are back into interesting exercises!

+## Day 13: A Maze of Twisty Little Cubicles

+...

+## Day 14: One-Time Pad

+Computing MD5 hashes is never interesting.

+## Day 15: Timing is Everything

+Finally, something funny to do.